syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ## Drop down editor

-In the drop down editor, the DropDownControl will be loaded.
+In the drop down editor, the [SfComboBox](https://help.syncfusion.com/xamarin/sfcombobox/overview) will be loaded.

-### Customizing ItemsSource of DropDownControl
+### Customizing ItemsSource of SfComboBox

-By default, the `ItemsSource` for DropDownControl is auto-generated for enum types and collection type properties.
+By default, the `ItemsSource` for SfComboBox is auto-generated for enum types and collection type properties.
 For other types, you can set the `ItemsSource` by using the [SourceProvider](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SourceProvider.html).

 #### Using SourceProvider